MAT Manual

 Destructively apply the logistic function to

-in an elementwise manner.
-Returnx
+xin an elementwise manner.
+Returnx.

 [function] .+! alpha x